idodov/MusicTracker/README.md

 The script creates an input boolean called `input_boolean.music_charts` in your Home Assistant configuration.
 This will control when the charts are updated.

-[!TIP]
+> [!TIP]
-> Remember to be patient!
-The charts work best after a month-long cycle.
+> **Remember to be patient!** The charts work best after a month-long cycle.
 On the first day, you’ll enjoy the popular artist and songs daily charts.
 Wait for a week, and you’ll start seeing your own personalized charts displayed on your dashboard.

-## 📊 Home Assistant Card Examples
+## Home Assistant Card Examples

 ### Media Channel Data Card